 xi.
-UNAUTHORISED ABSENCE & REMOVAL FROM ROLLS: A student absent from the classes continuously for 10 consequent days without intimation or permission shall be removed from the rolls, and the matter intimated to the student concerned.
+UNAUTHORISED ABSENCE & REMOVAL FROM ROLLS: A student absent from the classes continuously for 10 consequent days without intimation or permission, shall be removed from the rolls, and the matter intimated to the student concerned.
 On the basis of recommendation of the department concerned, re-admission process may be permitted by the Principal.

-5. PROGRAMME REGISTRATION
+2.5 PROGRAMME REGISTRATION

 - i.
 A student shall be permitted to register for the programme at the time of admission. - ii.
-A UG student who registered for the programme shall complete the same within a period of 12 continuous semesters.

-6. PROMOTION:

-A student who registers for the end semester examination shall be promoted to the next semester.
-However, in extreme circumstances, a student having sufficient attendance who could not register for the end semester examination may be allowed to register notionally by the Principal with the recommendation of the Head of the department concerned and, by paying the prescribed fee.
+A UG student who registered for the programme shall complete the same within a period of 12 continuous semesters from the date of commencement of the programme. - 2.6 PROMOTION: A student who registers for the end semester examination shall be promoted to the next semester.
+However, in extreme circumstances, a student having sufficient attendance who could not register for the end semester examination may be allowed to register notionally by the Principal with the recommendation of the Head of the department concerned and , by paying the prescribed fee.

-7. UNDER GRADUATE PROGRAMME STRUCTURE
+2.7 UNDERGRADUATE PROGRAMME STRUCTURE